Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: Result and Discussions

-In this calculation we have ignored the neutrino scattering and production processes.
+We note that in n the present calculation we have ignored the neutrino scattering and production processes.
 The neutrino scattering process enhances the asymmetry of the emission, although its contribution to the mean-free path is much smaller than that from absorption in the density region of interest, $\rho_0 \lesssim \rho_B \lesssim 3\rho_0$ \cite{MYCHKMR13}.

 Neutrino production in a magnetic field is known to cause asymmetry in the neutrino emission \cite{chugai84,kisslinger2}.
-The cross-section for the neutrino production reaction, $e^{-} + p \rightarrow n, \Lambda + \nu_e$, is qualitatively the same as that for the absorption reaction, $\nu_e + n, \Lambda \rightarrow p + e^{-}$.
+The cross section for the neutrino production reaction, $e^{-} + p \rightarrow n, \Lambda + \nu_e$, is qualitatively the same as that for the absorption reaction, $\nu_e + n, \Lambda \rightarrow p + e^{-}$.
 The only difference is the small contribution from the magnetic part of the initial and final electron states.
-Hence, this production process would tend to enhance the asymmetry and to also contribute to the spin deceleration.
+Hence, this production process would tend to enhance the asymmetry and also contribute to the spin deceleration.

-Even so, this estimation of ${\dot P}/P$ still has some uncertainties due to unknown variables such as the interior strength of the magnetic field, the spin period of the NS core, etc. Nevertheless, since our value of ${\dot P}/P$ is at least $10^{5}$ times larger than that for MDR, the asymmetric emission could be significant under many possible early conditions.
-Moreover, other processes such as the neutrino scattering and production tend to increase the spin deceleration.
-Thus, we can conclude that asymmetric neutrino emission from PNSs may play a very important role in the spin deceleration of a magnetic PNS.
+Our goal in this work has been to estimate the maximum possible effect of asymmetric neutrino scattering on the spin down rate of PNSs.
+Even so, there are a number of uncertainties in our estimate of ${\dot P}/P$.
+These include the interior strength and configuration of the magnetic field, along with the spin period of the NS core, etc. This process may or may not contribute, but should at least be considered in a more realistic calculation.
+Since our value of ${\dot P}/P$ is at least $10^{2}$ times larger than that for the MDR spin-down mechanism, asymmetric neutrino emission could be significant at some point during the early stages of SN explosion.
+Moreover, as discussed above, other processes such as neutrino scattering and production tend to increase the asymmetry in neutrino emission and lead to additional spin deceleration.
+Thus, we can conclude that asymmetric neutrino emission from PNSs may play a role in the spin deceleration of a magnetic PNS and should be considered.